openforis/sepal-doc/docs/source/cli/ofgt.rst

     cd ~

-The first lines of the attribute table of landuse.shp look like this:
+The first lines of the attribute table of :code:`landuse.shp` look like this:

 .. code-block::